quixio/quix-docs/docs/sdk/features/horizontal-scaling.md

 another Message Broker technology or another rebalancing mechanism in the future.

-> **Warning**
->
+!!! warning

-> Because of how the Kafka rebalancing mechanism works, you should
-> follow one golden rule: you cannot have more replicas than the number
-> of partitions the input Topic has.
+	Because of how the Kafka rebalancing mechanism works, you should follow one golden rule: you cannot have more replicas than the number of partitions the input Topic has.